nxp-mcuxpresso/matter/examples/light-switch-combo-app/nxp/k32w/k32w1/README.md

 <a name="matter-k32w1-light-switch-combo-example-application"></a>

-# Matter K32W1 Light swithc combo Example Application
+# Matter K32W1 Light switch combo Example Application

 Matter K32W1 Light Switch Combo example provides a baseline demonstration of a dual-endpoint application.
 Endpoint =1 is used for the  Light Device (bulb) and Endpoint = 2 is for the Light-Switch device .
 The light bulb is simulated using the onboard RGB LED.
 It uses buttons to test turn on/turn off of the local light bulb or the binded lights.
 You can use this example as a reference for creating your own application.